 Ashley’s Top 3

-3. Raya and The Last Dragon
+3. Raya and the Last Dragon

 Directed by: Don Hall, Carlos López Estrada